 Security validation tools

-The ArcGIS Online Advisor tool reports the current security state of your ArcGIS Online organization and provides remediation guidance for any potential findings.
+The ArcGIS Online Adviser tool reports the current security state of your ArcGIS Online organization and provides remediation guidance for any potential findings.

 Recent enhancements include the ability to check for items added to ArcGIS Online that reference resources added using plaintext HTTP layers.
 This is valuable for ArcGIS Online organization administrators who need to validate for the upcoming ArcGIS Online move to support only HTTPS.
 Other recent enhancements include the ability to check for publicly available feature layers with editing capabilities enabled and the ability to check for public surveys that have survey layers with the query capability enabled.